-With SkyMesh there aren’t any hidden setup or activation fees, all you pay for is your chosen monthly Fixed Wireless plan, plus any chosen optional extras.
+With SkyMesh there aren’t any hidden setup or activation fees, all you pay for is your chosen monthly Fixed Wireless broadband plan, plus any chosen optional extras.
 Unmetered Australian Netflix is included as standard.

 Choose from twenty-four nbn™ wireless plans and join tens of thousands of Australians who trust SkyMesh to deliver their nbn™ broadband service.
-Check your address and upgrade now!
+Check your address and upgrade today.

 Please enter your details below so we can manually check your address:

 Stream all your favourite shows without worrying about your monthly bill.
 Available on Fixed-Line services.

 1. Select contract length

 For help choosing the best speed tier for your needs, see our guide.

 Factors, such as congestion on the nbn™ fixed wireless network and the limitations of that network, may significantly affect your service.
 Their combined effect may not be ascertained until after your service is activated.
 See Important Information for further details.

 3. Select plan